Getting Started

 - Restart Home Assistant

 Step 5.
-Add your device in Pivot
+Add your device to the Pivot integration

 - Go to Settings → Devices & Services → Add Integration and search for Pivot